jhaco/SMFile_Writer/README.md

   <summary>Changelog</summary>

   Sorted by most recent:

+  - refactored code
+  - rewrote algorithms, reducing average runtime by 25% (on a data set of 200 pairs of txt/ogg files)
   - added auto-create folder for each successfully parsed file; allows easier drag/drop to Stepmania's songs
   - updated to match smfile_parser's multiple difficulty support
   - implemented code changes from smfile_parser